 There are many possible reasons:

-- for financial stability to pay a mortgage;
+- for financial stability to pay a rent or mortgage;

 - to feel part of a team;

-- to try and land a full time job at a certain company;
+- to try and land a main gig at a certain company;

 - because you are passionate about a particular project.